 Not bad for a day’s work!

-With the likes of NFL’s John Madden able to offer even larger sums and the crucial audiences of 16-24 year olds on the rise, E-Sports is no longer a niche pastime for friendless teens and the socially awkward.
-These people have personality and charisma and perhaps more importantly they have a fan-base.
-Real-life sporting organisations are flocking to take advantage of the lucrative cross-marketing opportunities.
+With the likes of NFL’s John Madden able to offer even larger sums and the crucial audiences of 16-24-year-olds on the rise, E-Sports is no longer a niche pastime for friendless teens and the socially awkward.
+These people have personality and charisma and perhaps, more importantly, they have a fan-base.
+Real-life sporting organisations are flocking to take advantage of lucrative cross-marketing opportunities.

 We all love our heroes, none more so than young gamers.
 Supporting a club is now part of something much bigger and following a team is no longer a linear, experience.